'They Conveniently Forgot To Notify Us': EU Diplomat Downgraded In D.C.

 The U.S. has also clashed with its European allies over military spending.
 In July, President Trump spoke at a NATO summit, where he demanded member states step up their military spending and berated countries for not doing it faster.
 During the summit, Trump sparked rumors the U.S. might withdraw from the military compact that has stood for seven decades.

 In his confrontations with the EU, the president does not always enjoy the support of his advisers.
 Earlier this month Secretary of Defense Jim Mattis left his post.
-In a pointed resignation letter, Mattis noted "we cannot protect our interests or serve that role effectively in the world without maintaining strong alliances and showing respect to those allies."
+In a pointed resignation letter, Mattis noted that "we cannot protect our interests or serve that role effectively in the world without maintaining strong alliances and showing respect to those allies."